banner-hero

 Stay at Hotel Everest View

 Hotel Everest View is the highest hotel in the Khumbu region.
 It is possible to trek up to this hotel.
 However, many trekkers or visitors tend to visit this location by helicopter.
-You will also be safe from the risk of altitude sickness if you go there by helicopter.
-Adventurers can avoid days on the trail by opting for a helicopter trip there on their way to the EBC.
+You will also be safe from altitude sickness if you go there by helicopter.
+Adventurers can avoid days on the trail by opting for a helicopter ride to the EBC.
 If you’re trekking there, staying in the hotel will be possible, and you can experience the best sunset as soon as you wake up against the tallest mountain in the world.

 Visit Khumbu Icefall and Khumbu Glacier